Recommended Model. Click for a picture. Click for sound.

 These pages are the result of adapting the paper price list, with comments, that had always been a feature of this business.
 Gradually the influence of the web has taken over and the features extended.
 I have taken a lot of trouble to keep everything printer friendly.
 When the business was young there was no internet or home computer let alone a 'smart phone'.
 How different things are now!
 I did not think of myself as running an 'internet business', and I will continue to be available, in person.
-The service relies on my personal expertise and experience and you may visit me by appointment.
-Please do not overlook the music pages.
+My service relied on my personal expertise and experience and you may still visit me by appointment.
+Please do not overlook my music pages .
 My music stock has now been transferred to Recorder Music Mail who will be very happy to supply you.

 Many of the less expensive wooden recorders are available with single holes for the lowest notes.
 I have chosen not to stock them and they are not mentioned in the list.
 All cheaper wooden descant recorders are made in two pieces only, most plastic descants are made in three.
 I do not regard the difference as significant.
 The moveable bottom joint should never be turned to facilitate 'left handed' playing.
 The price at which wooden descants start to be made with a separate foot joint is about £100.
 If you find a new instrument with a separate foot joint for significantly less you are likely to be very dissatisfied with the tone and finish.

-There are hyperlinks in the list which will produce images of the recorders, , and mp3 sound files, .
-If you would like to see what audio is available click here.
+There are hyperlinks in the list which will produce images of the recorders or more information, , and mp3 sound files, .
+If you would like to see what audio is available click here .
 Please explore the site fully, and do not ignore "Other Topics".
-There is a wealth of material on the "Information and Advice" page.
+There is a wealth of material on the "Information and Advice" page .

-If you click on the page of data (the right hand side of your screen if there is a left hand menu) and then hit Ctrl F your browser should bring up a search box for that page.
+If you click a page and then hit Ctrl F your browser should bring up a search box for that page.